Market intelligence for international student recruitment from ICEF

 There has historically been little need for English-language skills within Japanese society, with some exceptions.
 Most of the population can live and work entirely in Japanese.
 Retail outlets, media, government, and most workplaces operate fully in Japanese.
 The exceptions are Japanese who work in tourism, at multinational firms, or as academics involved in international research.

 This is changing.
 For example, ETS, a company specialising in lifelong learning, commissioned the Harris Group in 2025 to conduct a global survey of 1,325 HR leaders.
 Japanese respondents were more likely than their global peers to say English proficiency matters more today than it did five years ago (96%).
-And the Japanese government has set a target for attracting more foreign direct investment (FDI) and multinationals.
+On the policy side, the Japanese government has set a target for attracting more foreign direct investment (FDI) and multinationals.

-However, the Japanese education system is not primed for a globalised, English-dominant economy.
-Writing in The Japan Times, Yuko Tamura says: “One of the biggest problems in English education in the Japanese public system is the gap between the government’s expectations and the reality in schools.”
+However, Japan's education system is not primed for the English-dominant global economy.
+Writing in The Japan Times, Yuko Tamura said: “One of the biggest problems in English education in the Japanese public system is the gap between the government’s expectations and the reality in schools.”

 Ms Tamura writes: